 The WCA Annual Conference.
 WCA board meetings.
 Educational seminars.
 These are just a few of the many events the association plans, promotes and execute every year.
 From scheduling speakers to securing room blocks, an important part of the operations of the association come in the form of event coordination.

 The conference is held every fall in various locations around the state and is a unique opportunity for county officials to come together and learn from one another, as well as receive updates on county issues.
 Please join us September 26-28 in La Crosse County.

 WCA also hosts the "WCA Marketplace" in conjunction with the conference that features vendors offering services and goods to county government.

 Each February, WCA holds its annual Legislative Exchange in Madison.
 The two-day meeting provides a briefing on legislative proposals affecting counties and reports by WCA legislative staff and state officials.

-WHO SHOULD ATTEND — County board chairs, executives, administrators, administrative coordinators, county clerks, county supervisors, as well as all other interested parties.
+WHO SHOULD ATTEND — IT professionals, county board chairs, executives, administrators, administrative coordinators, county clerks, county supervisors, corporation counsels, human resources personnel, sheriffs, and sheriff's office executives, as well as all other interested parties.

 2021 WCA Annual Legislative Exchange